centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 Although macros can be used in all commands you define, not all macros may be "valid" in a particular type of command.
-For example, some macros may only be valid during service notification commands, whereas other may only be valid during host check commands.
+For example, some macros may only be valid during service event handlers, whereas other may only be valid during host check commands.
 There are ten types of commands that Centreon Engine recognizes and treats differently.
-They are as follows:
+They are as
+follows:

   * Service checks
-  * Service notifications
   * Host checks
-  * Host notifications
   * Service :ref:`event handlers <event_handlers>` and/or a global
     service event handler
   * Host :ref:`event handlers <event_handlers>` and/or a global host